-Laboratory Robotics with robot arms
+Laboratory Robotics with bench-top robot arms

 The laboratory workhorse